Robert Rosenkranz: Open to Debate Foundation and public policy

 Rosenkranz founded Open to Debate in 2006, a live debate series with the goal of raising the level of public discourse and promoting a realization that, on contentious issues, those who challenge the conventional wisdom have intellectually respectable and often persuasive viewpoints.
 Through an annual series of weekly debates, staged in the Oxford-style and other formats, Open to Debate brings together thought-leaders and audiences together around public policy and cultural issues.
 The program has been the subject of articles in The New York Times, The New Yorker, and many other publications.

 Moderated by ABC's John Donvan, panelists have included Arianna Huffington, P. J. O'Rourke, Karl Rove, David Brooks, Mort Zuckerman, Wesley Clark, Bernard-Henri Lévy and many others.

 Rosenkranz writes about public policy and finance for the Huffington Post, and The Wall Street Journal.
 He is also an investment contributor to Forbes.

 Selected publications

 In May 2025, Rosenkranz published a book, The Stoic Capitalist, discussing how he applied the principles of Stoicism to his business career.
 Part memoir, part philosophy, and part practical guide, the book is a personal reflection on how Stoic philosophy shaped his thinking in business, investing, and life.
-It’s filled with stories from the front lines of markets and boardrooms, viewed through the lens of timeless Stoic ideas.